Oskar Sosnowski: Biography

 Sosnowski received his education at a Russian polytechnic in Warsaw, in the Engineering and Construction Faculty Department.

-In the fall of 1918, the recently renovated building of the Faculty of Architecture at the Warsaw University of Technology (Warsaw Polytechnic) was occupied by the Bolshevik army causing many Polish students enlisted to drive them out, and following this brief interruption, new professors arrived at the Faculty; including Sosnowski, who took the post of the Chair of Polish Architecture Division.
+In the fall of 1918, the recently renovated building of the Faculty of Architecture at the Warsaw University of Technology (Warsaw Polytechnic) was occupied by the Bolshevik army, causing many Polish students enlisted to drive them out.
+Following this brief interruption, new professors arrived at the faculty, including Sosnowski, who took the post of the chair of Polish Architecture Division.
 In 1919, he became a professor at the Warsaw Polytechnic.
 In 1922, he initiated the establishment of the Association of Polish City Planners.
 In 1929, he founded the Department of Architecture of Poland at Warsaw Polytechnic.

 Sosnowski's projects were based on traditional historical forms, but he used new materials as reinforced concrete.
 He also developed proposals for communities that for the first time applied a new urban form of building around a lake or other feature.

 Sosnowski was one of the greatest Polish architects of the period that developed the Professors' Quarter in Warsaw.
 A unique complex of 21 houses built in the Powiśle district of Warsaw (within the triangular area delineated by the Górnośląska, Myśliwiecka, and Hoene-Wrońskiego streets).
 They were built between 1923 and 1926 by professors at Warsaw Polytechnic's Faculty of Architecture, with the idea for each architect designs a house for himself.
 The houses have been preserved in an almost perfect condition and are now a treasured monument of architecture and urban planning.